Company 1 (20-25 minutes) – Global service based company

 - What are the parameters in training a decision tree ?

-- What are the criteria for splitting at a node in decision trees ?
+- Explain the criteria for splitting at a node in decision trees ?

-- What is the formula of Gini index criteria?
+- Tell us the formula of Gini index criteria?

 - What is the formula for Entropy criteria?